Connecting to HPCC Systems using Putty on Windows

 PuTTY does not generate profiles that can be moved between machines.
 Instead you will need to create the profile yourself using the following steps and the image below for reference.
 Please note that although the image included here shows the configuration for connecting to Quanah, the newer multi-node HPCC login service at login.hpcc.ttu.edu is the preferred login destination for general use.

-• To connect to Quanah use the address: quanah.hpcc.ttu.edu (This is a secondary login resource useful to prepare and submit jobs to the older quanah partition.)
+- Alternatively, to connect to the quanah partition login node, use the address: quanah.hpcc.ttu.edu (This is a secondary login resource useful to prepare and submit jobs to the older quanah partition.)

 On your first connection to an HPCC server, you will be required to accept the host key of the login node you have selected.
 You will not be able to connect to the server until you select the "Yes" option, for reference see the image below.